Transfer of shares—law and procedure

 A company may also buy back its own shares.
 For further information on share buybacks, see Practice Note: How to carry out a share buyback.

-This Practice Note focuses on the transfer of the legal title in certificated shares upon a sale that is not a share buyback.
+This Practice Note focuses on the transfer of the title to certificated shares upon a sale that is not a share buyback.

 Powered by Lexis+®